-Our review of the calculations of retirement benefits for accuracy found errors for 18 of the 53 calculations reviewed.
-Thirteen of the errors were caused by the inaccurate identification of the three years of salary to be used to determine the highest average salary.
-Underpayments amounted to \$14,524 and overpayments amounted to \$2,056.
-One underpayment of \$10,370 was discovered during our review of the original benefit calculation for a new contingent annuitant and included monthly adjustments calculated for over ten years.
-The new use of a computer file could eliminate the manual nature of determining the highest average salary; and, we understand that the data is no longer manually input, but copied from the database system.
+Our review of the calculations of retirement benefits for accuracy found errors for five of the 34 calculations reviewed.
+All five of the errors were caused by the inaccurate identification of the three years of salary to be used to determine the highest average salary.
+We noted both underpayments and overpayments.
+Underpayments amounted to \$658 and overpayments amounted to approximately \$68.